 The Company competes for tenants with other owners of undeveloped real property in downtown Providence.
 The Company maintains no listing of other competitive properties and will not engage in a competitive bid arrangement with proposed developers.
 The Company's refusal to sell the land that it owns may restrict the number of interested developers.

 Employees

-As of December 31, 2020, the Company has three employees.
+As of December 31, 2021, the Company has two full-time and one part-time employee.

 Environmental